Host cobalt With YouTube Support

 ./wgcf_2.2.29_linux_amd64 register

-We need to make change to your compose file that runs cobalt.
+We need to make changes to your current compose file that runs cobalt.
 We are going to add a new service to it, gluetun.

 gluetun_cobalt_api: